k0inwork/mud-llm/design/phase-4-sentient-entities-and-action-significance/README.md

         *   `pray`: High significance (e.g., 8 points)
 *   **Threshold-Based Triggering:**
     *   For each NPC, Owner, and Questmaker, a "reaction threshold" has been added to their respective models (`models/npc.go`, `models/owner.go`, `models/questmaker.go`) and DALs (`internal/dal/npc_dal.go`, `internal/dal/owner_dal.go`, `internal/dal/questmaker_dal.go`).
 This threshold is configurable (e.g., via the web editor).
-    *   The Action Significance Monitor continuously sums the significance scores of actions in a player's buffer that are relevant to a specific entity (as determined by the targeting/context rules above).
+    *   The Action Significance Monitor continuously sums the significance scores of actions in a player character's buffer that are relevant to a specific entity (as determined by the targeting/context rules above).
-    *   **Trigger Rule:** An LLM prompt is triggered the moment an entity's cumulative score for a player meets or exceeds its threshold.
+    *   **Trigger Rule:** An LLM prompt is triggered the moment an entity's cumulative score for a player character meets or exceeds its threshold.
 If a single action has a score higher than the threshold, it triggers immediately.
 After triggering, the cumulative score for that entity is reset to zero.
-*   **Action Batching:** When an LLM prompt is triggered, all relevant batched actions from the player's buffer (since the last reaction for that specific entity) will be included in the prompt context.
+*   **Action Batching:** When an LLM prompt is triggered, all relevant batched actions from the player character's buffer (since the last reaction for that specific entity) will be included in the prompt context.
 This allows the LLM to react to a sequence of events rather than just the last one.
 The buffer for that entity will then be cleared.

 ### 2.2.
 Sentient Entity Manager (Enhanced)